Our Scholar Network

 Kathleen G. Burriss, EdD

-Professor, Middle Tennessee State University
+Professor, Department of Elementary and Special Education, Middle Tennessee State University

 Dr. Kathleen Burriss is a professor in the College of Education at Middle Tennessee State University.
 Her writing and research interests describe aspects related to children's outdoor play, physical activity, and learning.
 Her publications include work related to physical, social, and cognitive environments in the outdoors; integration of information related to child development in creating outdoor playscapes; the impact of parental fear associated with children's outdoor play.
 She co-edited "Outdoor Learning and Play: Ages 8-12" describing the contributions of outdoor play for elementary children's physical, cognitive, and socio-emotional learning.
 Additionally, Dr. Burriss founded the Play Symposium, an annual event hosting renowned speakers addressing children's outdoor physical activity and play.
 She also developed a radio spot, “Play Talk”, which provided parents with information and strategies for supporting children’s quality play.
 Currently, as editor for the International Journal of the Whole Child, using an innovative format, she provides researchers and practitioners with relevant information.